Chart Color Schemes

 Eumemmerring features high concentrations of group households, with a lower-than-average median household size

-Family households comprise 64.9% of all households, including 29.2% couples with children, 20.5% couples without children, and 13.4% single parent families.
-Non-family households account for the remaining 35.1%, with lone person households at 29.8% and group households comprising 4.8%.
-The median household size is 2.5 people, smaller than the Greater Melbourne average of 2.9.
+Family households account for 64.9% of all households, including 29.2% couples with children, 20.5% couples without children, and 13.4% single parent families.
+Non-family households constitute the remaining 35.1%, with lone person households at 29.8% and group households comprising 4.8% of the total.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.9.

 Frequently Asked Questions - Households